ManimCommunity/manim/docs/source/tutorials/using_text.rst

             self.add(t)

 You can also use :attr:`~.Text.t2g` for gradients with specific characters of the text.
-It shares a similar syntax to :ref:`Using Colors`.
+It shares a similar syntax to :ref:`Using Colors`:

-For example,

 .. manim:: t2gExample
     :save_last_frame: